beyond-labs/react-mirror/README.md

 #### Actions

-`INITIALIZE(props)`:
+`INITIALIZE()`:

-Called before component mounts with initial props.
-All props are intercepted by the store, you'll need to return them from the reducer to access parent props.
+Called before component mounts.

-`UPDATE_PROPS(nextProps)`:
+`UPDATE_PROPS()`:

 Called when parent updates child props.
-Parents cannot freely update wrapped child props, you'll need to return the updated state from the reducer for prop changes to have any effect.
+Parents cannot freely update wrapped child props, you'll need to return the updated state from the reducer for prop changes to have any effect (props are the third argument).

 `UPDATE_CONTEXT(updatedContextName)`: